 Senior Vice President General Counsel

-Laura Stein serves as senior vice president - general counsel of The Clorox Company, with responsibility for the company's worldwide legal, ethics and compliance, corporate secretary, corporate communications, crisis management, risk management and internal audit matters.
+Laura Stein was named executive vice president - general counsel of The Clorox Company in February 2015.
+She is responsible for the company's worldwide legal, ethics and compliance, corporate secretary, corporate communications, crisis management, risk management and internal audit matters, a role she assumed in 2005 as senior vice president - general counsel and corporate secretary.
 Stein serves on the Clorox executive committee, chairs the Clorox women's employee resource group, and co-sponsors the company's social responsibility and enterprise risk management programs, among other responsibilities.
-She works closely with Clorox's board of directors on governance matters.
+She also works closely with Clorox's board of directors on governance matters.

 Previously, Stein was senior vice president - general counsel of the H.J.
 Heinz Company, a member of the Heinz senior management committee, a director of the H.J.
 Heinz Company Foundation and president of the Heinz women's group, among other responsibilities.
-Prior to joining Heinz, Stein was assistant general counsel - regulatory affairs at Clorox, and before that was a corporate lawyer with Morrison & Foerster in San Francisco and Hong Kong.
+Before her tenure at Heinz, she served as an assistant general counsel - regulatory affairs at Clorox and a corporate lawyer with Morrison & Foerster in San Francisco and Hong Kong.